bittles/homeassistant-generic-thermostat/README.md

 # homeassistant-generic-thermostat
-combine ac and heater mode
+combine ac and heater modes
+not currently working yet